 Scholarly collaboration has been essential in fostering the Solomon Center's palliative care initiatives.
 In fall 2020, the Solomon Center convened a working group comprising palliative care scholars, practitioners, and advocates from a variety of institutions.
 In addition to providing invaluable advice on the function and future of the GPS, the working group supports a range of research and writing from cutting-edge studies on palliative care to work that will translate findings into targeted policy recommendations.

-Palliative Care GPS Working Group
+Visit the Palliative Care GPS

 The Solomon Center GPS Working Group is a multi-disciplinary collaboration focused on novel palliative care policy initiatives.
 The Working Group brings together scholars and practitioners from a variety of institutions and supports a wide range of research and writing: from cutting-edge studies on palliative care to work that will translate findings into targeted policy recommendations.
 The projects of the Working Group may take the form of white papers, model legislation, or other interventions promoting quality and access to care.